tbklang/documentation/docs/language/50-configuration.md

       that is unused will be printed out
     - Default: `true`

+### `tir`

+This controls the aspects of the *TIR* or **T**Lang **I**ntermediate **R**epresentation.

+1.  `tir:flatten_enum_refs`
+    - If this is set to `true` then the values of enumeration-type members will be used directly.
+This is opposed to when this option is set to `false` which will then make use of a new `EnumMemberReference` instruction it is place rather.
+    - The `false` case is useful for emitters who want to know something is specifically an enum member, which may be handy.
+As to the makeup, the original `Value`-based instruction is simply nested within the `EnumMemberReference` instruction when this option is set to `false`.
+    - Default: `true`

 ### `modman`

 This controls various aspects of the module management system: